West Cornwall Holiday June 2010 - page 3

 well as this water wheel.
 So then, an interesting and fascinating

-visit to this industrial heritage site at Geevor.
+visit to this wonderful industrial heritage site at Geevor.

 |

-Another hot day in Cornwall, and our second car free day of the holiday
+Another hot day in Cornwall, and our second car free one of the holiday

 with a walk along the South West Coast Path to Porthleven, starting by